Archaebacteria vs Eubacteria: Difference and Comparison

 Eubacteria, also known as “true bacteria,” are unicellular prokaryotic microorganisms in many different areas worldwide.
 They lack a membrane-bound nucleus, and their cell wall comprises peptidoglycans in a cross-linked chain pattern.

 This structure helps them to maintain their shape and size.
-There are generally three types of eubacteria.
+There are three types of eubacteria.
 They have various characteristics.
 Archaebacteria, or the “ancient bacteria,” are also unicellular prokaryotic microorganisms.

-They are generally found in ocean depths.
+They are found in ocean depths.
 They are capable of surviving in extreme environmental conditions.
 Archaebacteria are considered to be the modern form of some of the oldest bacteria found on Earth.

 Comparison Table